ZEUS-03/Task-manager/README.md

 - Mark tasks as complete
 - Save task according to current status of task
 - Save tasks to local storage
+- Easy to use on phone due to responsive UI

 ## How to Use